FrankHB/pl-docs/en-US/calling-for-language-features.md

 It meets most requirements above but C.2 and E.

-Comparaitvely, some laguages fail strictly more:
+Comparatively, some laguages fail strictly more:

 * Scheme fails additionally at B.3 and D.1.
 * PicoLisp fails additionally at A.1, A.3, A.4, B.1 and B.2.1.